IIIF/api/source/api/content-state/0.2/index.md

 {% endraw %}
 ```

-In this case the client would load the resource provided, determine that it is a Manifest (rather than, say, a Collection), and process accordingly.
+In this case the client at `https://example.org/viewer` would load the resource provided, determine that it is a Manifest (rather than, say, a Collection), and process accordingly.

 When the intention is to initialise the viewer at a particular part of the resource, more options are available.